Broadcom is Forcing Their Captive VMware Customers To Leave For Competitors

 We're beginning testing for corporate environments now, and we'll be deploying solutions for customers before the end of 2025.
 What I've seen so far has been very promising, but there is a learning curve.

-Long live on-premise cloud solutions for small business that don't bleed our customers dry!
+Long live cloud solutions that don't bleed us dry!